coders-school/stl/module4/01_istream_fstream.en.md

 <!-- .element: class="fragment fade-in" -->

 File for writing, adding new data at the end.
-Since we treat everything as streams, we can also write to a file using `operatora<<`.
+Since we treat everything as streams, we can also write to a file using `operator<<`.
 <!-- .element: class="fragment fade-in" -->

 ___